brunoborges/toml-schema/README.md

 Parsers must support Perl/PCRE syntax.
 Parsers may support more extensions and other syntaxes.

 # Filename Extension

 TOML Schema files should use the extension .tosd.

-# MIME Type
+# MIME Types

-When transferring TOML Schema files over the internet, the appropriate MIME type is application/tosd.
+When transferring TOML Schema files over the internet, the appropriate MIME types are:

+ - application/tosd
+ - application/vnd.tosd
+ - application/x-tosd
+ - text/tosd
+ - text/vnd.tosd
+ - text/x-tosd

 # TOML Reference of a TOML Schema